-The ecological and cultural heritage of Nabih Saleh Island through a textile installation that interlaces craft, memory and environment.
+This textile installation delved into the ecological and cultural heritage of Nabih Saleh Island, weaving together craft, memory and environment.

-Bahrain-based architecture and design platform Maraj explores the layered relationship between ecology, culture and community on Nabih Saleh - an island positioned between Tubli’s wetlands and Sitra’s industrial zone.
-Translating oral histories and natural forms into textile architecture, the work creates an immersive spatial narrative of place and loss.
+Bahrain-based architecture and design platform Maraj examined the layered relationship between ecology, culture and community on Nabih Saleh, an island positioned between Tubli’s wetlands and Sitra’s industrial zone.
+Translating oral histories and natural forms into textile architecture, the work created an immersive spatial narrative of place and loss.

-Sourcing materials from Bahrain and working closely with local artisans, embroiderers and tailors, the installation takes shape as a textile enclosure embroidered with depictions of the island’s flora, fauna and surrounding waters of Tubli Bay.
-Drawing inspiration from thob al nashil, a traditional Bahraini garment, the layered mesh structure combines rhythm, ornament and proportion to evoke the island’s disappearing ecology and cultural memory.
+Sourcing materials from Bahrain and working closely with local artisans, embroiderers and tailors, the installation took shape as a textile enclosure embroidered with depictions of the island’s flora, fauna and surrounding waters of Tubli Bay.
+Drawing inspiration from thob al nashil, a traditional Bahraini garment, the layered mesh structure combined rhythm, ornament and proportion to evoke the island’s disappearing ecology and cultural memory.

 About Maraj: